-15 Small Trees for Your Yard or Garden
+15 Small Trees to Spruce Up Your Landscaping

 Trees beautify your yard, provide shade, serve as wildlife habitat, and can lower the cost to cool your home.
 However, along with all these benefits, you often also get expansive root systems and towering canopies that may make fitting a tree into a small yard seem nearly impossible.
 The good news is that there are plenty of small trees for patios and gardens with root systems that are more compact and heights that are more manageable.